davidjhkim/digitalframeworks-summer2018/Assignment3.md

 ## Documentation

-Purpose: To only see data of those entering 1st grade, whose birthday was in January and OLSAT verbal score was between 20 and 25

-1. First, the background highlighting was annoying so I got rid of that
-1. Since, this file is only supposed to consist of test scores from 2018, I got rid of 2017 data (Row 2)
-1. Using the filter, for "Entering Grade Level" column, I only selected grade level 1, which was only 26 data points out of 99
-1. THere is a data point where OLSAT Verbal score was missing.
-I selected the row and deleted it.
-1. I then put the OLSAT Verbal Score in ascending order
-1. I highlighted all the rows that were not 20, 21, 22, 23, 24, 25 and deleted them.
+1. Under the column "School Assigned," I wanted to fill all the blanks with "None."
+So I first typed "none" somewhere and copied it.
+Then, I highlighted that column.
+I typed go to under help and under Find & Select, I clicked Go to special, and clicked on the blank box.
+All the blanks were selected and I just pasted it, so they all filled with blanks.
+1. In the first column, there are three missing dates consecutively.
+So I typed N/A in the first one and dragged it to the second and third one to fill it.
-1. I didn't want to have any slashes, especially under the column "School Preferences."
-So, I instered a column next to it.
-Then I selected column J and clicked Text to Column.
-After putting "/" as the deliminator, the column splited.
-I labeled the new column as School Preferences 2.
+1. I didn't want any slashes in School Preferences.
+So I added a column right next to it.
+I highlighted the School Preferences column, clicked Text to Columns.
+I put "/" in the deliminator, moving all the right portion of the "/" to the new column.
+I labeled it School Preferences 2.
+I only want test dates from 2018.
+Row 2 says 2017.
+My guess is that it's a typo because the dates 3/27 seem to be when a lot of the testing happened.
+Just in case, I clicked Find and Replace.
+Under Find What, I typed 2017.
+Under Replace with, I typed 2018.
+There was only one case of there being 2018.